microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 > to analyze those artifacts.
 > The elements of the invocations array **SHOULD**, as far as possible, be arranged in chronological order according to
 > the start time of each process.
 If some of the processes run in parallel, this might not be possible.

+In other words, this is another case where support for an advanced scenario complicates the format.

 Note that the spec clearly states that the elements of the array together describe a single run of a single tool.
 It's not correct for it to contain (for example) an invocation of Clang Static Analyzer followed by